dunkmann00/PrusaPosts/ColorLitho/README.md

 also no nozzle scraping like there would be if z-hop was off.
 It also might not matter very much to the end result, since the top layers of the color lithophanes are the actual lithophane part, made of only white filament.
-I never fully printed one with each different approach to compared the final print.
+I never fully printed one with each different approach to compare the final print.
 I usually stopped the print after the color section was finished.
 This was done due to time constraints when I was trying to get this project finished.
 But it could be useful to make a complete color lithophane and compare the 3 different